nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Therefore, we need to use the `ParserUtil#parseItemDescription` as well as `ParserUtil#parseQuantity` methods inside the `parser` package which checks and extracts the item description and quantity (as well as cost if the field is filled).
 If the compulsory fields are valid, `AddInventoryRecordCommandParser` creates an `AddInventoryRecordCommand` object.
 The Sequence Diagram below shows how the `AddInventoryRecordCommand` object is created in `AddInventoryRecordCommandParser`.
 Take a look at the Logic Class Diagram in the [Logic Component](#logic-component) section of the DG, where `AddInventoryRecordCommandParser` is represented as 'XYZCommandParser' in the diagram, if you would like to have a fuller understanding of the entire process starting from user input.

 ![AddInventoryRecordSequenceDiagram](images/AddInventoryRecordSequenceDiagram.png)<br>
 Figure 11.
-Sequence Diagram for Add Inventory.
+Sequence Diagram for Add Inventory upon parsing.

 The `AddInventoryRecordCommand` has been successfully created and its `execute` method would be called by `LogicManager#execute`, which is in turn called by `MainWindow#executeCommand`.
 Below is another sequence diagram that depicts the interactions between `LogicManager`, `AddInventoryRecordCommand`, `ModelManager` as well as `Storage`, when `AddInventoryRecordCommand#execute` is called.